How long does it take to train an Elephant Random Walk: Proof of Theorem

-\begin{proof} In this proof, we rely on the Azuma–Hoeffding inequality (e.g see {\cite[Chapter 3.1]{Concentration inequalities}}).
-As an upper bound of the martingale difference is given by (\ref{martingale difference diffusive}), the Azuma–Hoeffding inequality gives us for any $\epsilon>0$,
+In this proof, we rely on the Azuma–Hoeffding inequality (e.g see {\cite[Chapter 3.1]{Concentrationinequalities}}).
+As an upper bound of the martingale difference of $M_1^{(k,n)}$ is given by (\ref{martingale difference diffusive}), the Azuma–Hoeffding inequality gives us for any $\epsilon>0$,